Quantile tomography: using quantiles with multivariate data

-A possible way of substantiating this impression quantitatively is to invoke Quetelet's \emph{body mass index} (hereafter \emph{BMI}), defined as the ratio of weight to squared height\footnote{In metric units; imperial sources may include an adjusting multiplier.}.
-The curved lines in Figure~\ref{f:1} show the deciles of the empirical distribution of the \emph{BMI}.
+A possible way of substantiating this impression quantitatively is to invoke Quetelet's \emph{body mass index} (hereafter \emph{BMI}), defined as the ratio of weight to squared height (in the metric system).
+The curved lines in the left panel of Figure~\ref{f:1} show the deciles of the empirical distribution of the \emph{BMI}.
 We can see that in terms of \emph{BMI}, the subject $3110$ is indeed extreme, belonging to the group of $10$\% of those with maximal \emph{BMI}.

 An expert on nutrition may dispute the relevance of \emph{BMI} for young children, and remind us of possible alternatives---for instance, the Rohrer index (ratio of weight to \emph{cubed} height, hereafter \emph{ROI}).
 However, we do not think that the problem lies in deciding whether that or another index is to be preferred; the essence of the data may lie well beyond the index-style of description.
 For example, suppose that we would like to make quantitative statements about the subjects represented by the points in the upper right and lower left rectangles.
-Since we are not aware of any relevant index related to this objective, we may simply look, in Figure~\ref{f:1}, at the deciles of some suitable linear combination of weight and height.
+Since we are not aware of any relevant index related to this objective, we may simply look, in the left panel of Figure~\ref{f:1}, at the deciles of some suitable linear combination of weight and height.

 Pursuing vague objectives in nonlinear realm may be hard---there are simply too many choices.
-A possible solution is to limit the attention only to \emph{linear} functions of the original data; note that the ``\emph{BMI} contours'' in Figure~\ref{f:1} are not that badly approximated by straight lines.
-In fact, our example offers even a better solution: by taking the \emph{logarithms} of weight and height as primary variables, we will be able to investigate both \emph{BMI} and \emph{ROI} (and possibly much more) among their linear combinations.
-Therefore, beginning with Figure~\ref{f:2}, we use the logarithmic scale.
+A possible solution is to limit the attention only to \emph{linear} functions of the original data; note that the ``\emph{BMI} contours'' in the left panel of Figure~\ref{f:1} are not that badly approximated by straight lines.
+We can do even better by taking the \emph{logarithms} of weight and height as primary variables---then we can investigate both \emph{BMI} and \emph{ROI} among their linear combinations, and possibly much more.
+Therefore, we switch to the logarithmic scale, starting from the right panel of Figure~\ref{f:1}.